Ariana Grande Marries Dalton Gomez in Private Wedding Ceremony - E! Online

 In the weeks leading up to the couple's surprise nuptials, a source close to the "7 rings" songstress told E!
 News exclusively they weren't planning a "huge, extravagant event."
 Instead, the insider explained that Ariana and Dalton were focused on "figuring out what their options are for an intimate ceremony."

-The singer and her beau have offered few details about their relationship, with the source explaining Ariana "has been very respectful and tries not to share a lot about their relationship."
-However, the insider said Dalton acknowledges "it comes with the territory when you are dating a celeb."
+The singer and her beau have offered few details about their love story, with one source previously explaining that Ariana is intentionally "very respectful and tries not to share a lot about their relationship."
+However, the insider said Dalton understands that public interest in their relationship "comes with the territory when you are dating a celeb."

-The insider added that behind closed doors, "Dalton treats Ariana like a queen and they have a lot of fun together."
+Behind closed doors, E!
+News is told, "Dalton treats Ariana like a queen and they have a lot of fun together."

-Dalton and Ariana began hanging out last March, amid the coronavirus pandemic, before going public with their relationship in May for Justin Bieber's "Stuck With U" music video.
+The duo began hanging out last March, amid the coronavirus pandemic, before going public with their relationship in May for Justin Bieber's "Stuck With U" music video.

-Shortly thereafter, the pair began posting about their romance on social media.
+Shortly thereafter, the Ariana and Dalton began posting about their romance on social media.
 At the time, a source credited the pandemic for bringing the lovebirds together, sharing, "She's gotten to know him quickly with the quarantine.
 They've been spending a lot of one-on-one time at home."

-By October, a source confirmed Ariana was already "madly in love" with the real estate agent.
+By October, a source confirmed Ariana was already "madly in love" with the entrepreneur.

-"It's a very healthy relationship," the insider shared.
+"It's a very healthy relationship," the insider shared at the time.
 "They love to be 'normal' and Ari loves that he is very down to earth.
 He balances her out from the crazy industry she is in.
 They spend a lot of time hanging out at her house being low-key."

 Then, on Dec.
 20, the pop star confirmed she was engaged to Dalton, writing on Instagram, "Forever n then some."